zeitstein/shadow-experiments/doc/user-guide.md

 ### Querying for data

 Components query for data through `sg/query-ident` and `sg/query-root`.
 The first can do a simple ident lookup, while both can run an optional EQL query.
 (Using EQL is, of course, somewhat less performant than just returning the map under ident from db.)
+It is encouraged to structure your component tree so as to use as many fine grained ident lookup queries as possible, as those are the most efficient.

 *Computed attributes* are available as `eql/attr` methods.
 These methods' dispatch functions are EQL attributes and their return will be included in query results for this attribute.